WilmerU7899/github-tutorial/README.md

 * `ssh -T git@github.com`
 * Type `yes`, press `ENTER`, and you should see
 >Hi "username"!
 You've successfully authenticated, but GitHub does not provide shell access.
+* Congratulations you are done connecting your ide with GitHub and the SSH key.
+You can now upload your repositories to the remote (Github) without having the need to sign in every time.
 ---
 ## Repository Setup

+> A repository is a folder that you have git runnning in.
+This repository would be uploaded to the remote.
+Keep in mind all repositories are directories but not all directories are repositories.
+You may be wondering how would I make a repository then.
+Well follow the steps bellow to setup it up.

+There are two ways to make a repository via your ide or the Github.com site.

+* First lets learn how to do it straight off of your ide.
+    * In the command line type `git init` for the directory you desire to turn into a directory
+    *

 ---
 ## Workflow & Commands